Productivity, or accomplishing more in the same amount of time, can be a determining factor in your professional success and personal happiness.

 Knowledge is gained through learning.

-6. managers: establish a learning culture!
+6. executives: establish a learning culture!

 The latter point about personal learning as a measure to increase productivity is invaluable, especially for managers.